Diwali Decoration Ideas

 - Mithas – based out of NJ / NY area, this shop ships sweets as well.

-- Rajbhog – I have been to their store when I visited Jersey City and loved their sweets.
-They do sell Diwali Gift hampers and it is worth a look.
+- Rajbhog – I visited their store when I visited Jersey City and loved their sweets.
+They do sell Diwali Gift hampers, and it is worth a look.

-- Varah Gourmet Luxuries – They are sold out until Diwali but you can check them out for later.
+- Varah Gourmet Luxuries – They are sold out until Diwali, but you can check them out later.

 - The paanwala – Do you know an avid pan lover?
 Get them these delicious pan truffles.

-- Tagmo – Chef Surabhi makes gift giving easy by packing handcrafted sweets in a gorgeo
+- Tagmo – Chef Surabhi makes gift-giving easy by packing handcrafted sweets in a gorgeous gift box.

 Other helpful resources and links